bootdotdev/blog/content/wiki/team-handbook.md

 ## Don't multitask

 - Multitasking is a lie and a waste of energy.
 Work on one thing, and finish that thing, then work on the next.
 Only switch if you're blocked, something else becomes more important, or you need a break from the current task (e.g. creative work).
 In the case of taking a break by working on something else, you should still only have 2-3 things **max** at a time.
 - Break projects down into small tasks.
-You should be completing mosts tasks in a day or less.
+You should be completing most tasks in a day or less.
 If you're not able to, you're probably not breaking them down enough.
 - Optimize for *delivery*.
 It's better to finish a task today than to get 25% of the way through your next one.
 Fewer things in-flight, higher frequency of completion.

 ## Decision making

 - Have an opinion, and fight for it.
 Change your mind when you're wrong.
-If you don't get your way, support the decisison that was made - don't sabotage.
+If you don't get your way, support the decision that was made - don't sabotage.
 Disagree and commit.
 - 90/10 rule in all things: Perfect is the enemy of done.
 - That said, quality is more important than quantity - but there are often ways to get 90% of the perceived quality in 10% of the time by understanding what really moves the needle.
 - Blast radius: If your plan fails, how bad is it really?
 You'd be surprised how many things have a teensy-tiny blast radius and yet people are scared to just go for it.
 This goes the other way as well: aim for asymmetrical risk/reward.